twotoasters/Toast/README.md

 A subspec for Foundation-level classes and categories.

-`pod TWTToast/Foundation/Categories`
+`pod TWTToast/Foundation/MethodSignatureEquality`

-A subspec for loading just categories on Foundation-level classes.
+A subspec that provides equality checking as a category on NSMethodSignature

 `pod TWTToast/Foundation/KVO`